Moving data with assembly

 mov [eax] [ebx]

-First we get the value of ebx register.
+First, we get the value of the EBX register.
 We treat it as a memory address.
-Let's call this address as A.
+Let's call this address A.

-Next we take the value from eax and treat that as a memory address.
-Let's call this address as B.
+Next, we take the value from eax and treat that as a memory address.
+Let's call this address B.

-Now we copy what ever found at address A into address A. Got it? .
+Now we copy whatever is found at address A into address A. Got it?

-Finally it's possible to do something like following.
+Finally, it's possible to do something like the one below.

 mov al 0x1

-This is a cool trick we use often in shell-coding.
-Hear al is not actually a register.
-It is a section of register.
-To understand this refer following image.
+This is a cool trick we use often in shell coding.
+Here al is not actually a register.
+It is a section of the register.
+To understand this refers to the following image.

-Since we are talking about the 32 bit architecture a CPU register is 32 bit of length.
-The least significant two bytes of eax is called as ax register.
+Since we are talking about the 32-bit architecture a CPU register is 32 bits in length.
+The least significant two bytes of eax are called ax register.
 That is 16 bits long.
 That ax part can be divided into two parts as al and hl.
-You can learn more about this in our cpu registers tutorial.
+You can learn more about this in our CPU registers tutorial.

 So guys that's all for this document.
 I hope you learned something new. thanks for reading.